- Doctors & Departments

 - Research & Innovation

 Children's Hospital Colorado offers a dietetic internship training program with Pediatrics and Adult Acute Care concentrations.
-This full-time, 42-week internship is currently granted Candidacy Status for accreditation from the Accreditation Council for Education in Nutrition and Dietetics.
+This full-time, 42-week internship has full accreditation from the Accreditation Council for Education in Nutrition and Dietetics.

 Providing dietetic interns exceptional training to best prepare them for entry level positions as Registered Dietitian Nutritionists and to become leaders in clinical nutrition, nutrition education and nutrition research for children, adults and families.